pmarkus-github/goat-quantumcontrol/README.md

 # goat_quantumcontrol

-goat_quantumcontrol is a Python library for the optimization of quantum gates using the GOAT algorithm.
+goat_quantumcontrol is a python library for the optimization of quantum gates using the GOAT algorithm.

-The algorithm was developed in 2018 by Machnes et. al. and got published in following paper: https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.150401
+The algorithm was developed in 2018 by Machnes et. al. and got published in the following paper: https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.150401

 ## Installation